Economic importance of small businesses

 Inclusive social and economic impact

-The small businesses They play a crucial role in generating income for vulnerable groups, facilitating employment opportunities in formal and informal sectors.
+The small businesses they play a crucial role in generating income for vulnerable groups, facilitating job opportunities in formal and informal sectors.

-This impact contributes to reducing inequalities and improving the quality of life in communities facing greater economic hardship.
+This impact contributes to the reduction of inequalities and improves the quality of life in communities that face greater economic difficulties.

-Small businesses create jobs especially for women, youth, and vulnerable populations, offering stable livelihoods.
+Small businesses create jobs especially for women, young people and vulnerable populations, offering stable livelihoods.

 In this way, these companies contribute to the economic autonomy and social empowerment of people who traditionally have limited access to the labor market.

-Its ability to absorb a diverse workforce strengthens social cohesion and promotes more equitable development across different regions.
+Its ability to absorb diverse labor reinforces social cohesion and promotes more equitable development in different regions.

 Supporting small businesses helps reduce social and economic gaps, promoting equal opportunities in marginalized communities.